pantheon-systems/documentation/source/content/drupal-9.md

 <Alert title="A note about Limited Availability" type="info" icon="leaf">

-Drupal 9 is available on Pantheon as a Limited Availability feature release while additional features are in active development.
+Drupal 9 with Integrated Composer is available on Pantheon as a Limited Availability feature release while additional features are in active development.

 Pantheon engineers are rolling out changes often.